Tony Hawk's: Background

 To capitalize on the growing popularity of skateboarding as a sport, Activision approached small developer Neversoft to develop a skateboarding game.
-According to an interview with one of the developers in 2018, Activision originally wanted a skateboard racing game similar to Sega's arcade game Top Skater.
-However, after Neversoft showed them what their engine was capable of, the racing idea was abandoned in favor of a more free-flowing approach.
+According to an interview with one of the developers in 2018, Activision originally wanted a skateboard racing game similar to Sega's arcade game Top Skater, but after Neversoft showed them what their engine was capable of, the racing idea was abandoned in favor of a more free-flowing approach.
 Activision signed professional skateboarder Tony Hawk as the face of the skateboarding game Tony Hawk's Pro Skater.
-The game had been in development long before Hawk was signed as the face of the brand and his name and likeness were included late in development.
+The game had been in development long before Hawk was signed as the face of the brand; as such, his name and likeness were included late in development.
 Originally, Hawk signed a licensing contract valid until 2002, which was then renewed until 2015, following the success of the Pro Skater series.
 Mitch Lasky, at that time the senior vice president of Activision, stated in an interview with GameSpot that the game as well as the character were meant "to reflect Tony's signature style – an intense mix of acrobatics and hard-core technical skating".
 Hawk himself was involved in the development of the game and his in-game persona, remarking that "[he had] always wanted to help create a video game that represented the reality and excitement of professional skateboarding".
 Hawk, along with other skaters featured in the game, was animated for the game using motion capture and voiced his character.